Authorize insurance workflows before policyholder impact.

 };

-// Wrap with Veto -- one line per tool
+// Wrap each tool with Veto

 const protectedTools = veto.wrapTools(claimsTools, {